davidfowl/AspNetCoreDiagnosticScenarios/HttpClientGuidance.md

 `HttpClient` is a wrapper API around an `HttpMessageHandler`.
 The most inner `HttpMessageHandler` is the one that's responsible for making the HTTP request.
 There are several implementations on various .NET platforms.
 This document is focused on server applications and will focus on 2-3 main implementations:
 - HttpClientHandler/WebRequestHandler on .NET Framework
 - SocketHttpHandler on .NET Core/5
-- WinHttpHandler on .NET Framework or .NET Core/5 (runs on both but is Windows specific)
+- WinHttpHandler on .NET Framework or .NET Core/5 (runs on both but is Windows-specific)

 ## A note about WebClient